 Community Engagement.
-A successful program requires partnership with communities through local partners such as community development corporations, housing organizations or other service providers to ensure that community needs and challenges are addressed and assets utilized.
+A successful program requires partnership with communities through local organizations such as community development corporations, housing organizations or other service providers to ensure that community needs and challenges are addressed and assets utilized.
 These partners can provide critical outreach, planning support, and engagement with low-income communities.
+Moreover, many communities desire even more engagement, including an ownership interest in solar projects serving them.
 Putting communities at the center ensures that programs are responsive and effective and helps maximize participation.

 Consumer Protection.
 Programs should not create incentives for predatory lending or exploitation of communities for financial gain.
 Programs should have adequate consumer protection measures, disclosures, and accountability measures to ensure that financially vulnerable customers are not taken advantage of or otherwise compromised.

 Sustainability and Flexibility.
 A successful low-income solar program must encourage long-term market development and be flexible in order to best serve the unique low-income market segment over time and as conditions and circumstances change.